b0rknut/pornpen-bettertags/README.md

 ## Contributing

-You're free to join the effort!
-Come over to the [pornpen.ai discord channel](https://discord.com/invite/cWX7rhzcVz) and hit up @b0rknut if you've any questions.
+Join the effort!
+Hop over to the [pornpen.ai discord channel](https://discord.com/invite/cWX7rhzcVz) and message @b0rknut if you've any questions.